ElizabethA01/Dice-Game/README.md

 ## General Information
 - The purpose of the project was to develop my skills building a game from scratch and using the coding languages JS specifically DOM, HTML and CSS as part of the course.
-- I undertook the project as part of a course I undertook, however I improved it by adding a button that refreshes a game.
+- I undertook the project as part of a course I undertook, however I developed the project further by adding a button that refreshes the game.

 ## Technologies Used